lukebrider-woolard-cgi/known-world-encyclopaedia/README.md

 - Run the command `yarn install` in the root of the directory to install node packages.
 - Run the command `yarn vite` in the root of the directory to run a localhost version of the app.
 - The Github Page will be run from the `live` branch.

+## Legal

+All lore work for the Known World presented in this repository is the intellectual property of Luke Brider-Woolard.
+The Known World© - Luke Brider-Woolard 2013